CristianTurcios/demoCalendar/README.md

 ## Constraints

-For a correct weather forectast, make sure you include the city name followed by the country in ISO code.
-EJ, Bogota,CO Madrid,ES Lima,PE
+For a correct weather forectast, a very limited list of destinations is Available.

-If you need the list of names, refer to: [http://bulk.openweathermap.org/sample/](http://bulk.openweathermap.org/sample/)
+When mergin with the backend, make sure the city autocomplete is fill with the correct name.refer to: [http://bulk.openweathermap.org/sample/](http://bulk.openweathermap.org/sample/)

 Open Weather only allows the forecast of the three next days in its free version.